MaestroShadburn/test/README.md

 1. Click the Conditions sidebar window and select the Sign-in risk selection block.
 2. Flip the configuration option toggle switch state over from No to Yes.
 3. Check the specific risk level assessment checkboxes tracking High and Medium threat profiles.
-4. Scroll down the panel structure view to open the Access controls ➔ Grant menu block.
+4. Scroll down the panel structure view to open the Access controls ➔ Grant menu.
 5. Click Grant access to reveal enforcement rules and check **Require multi-factor authentication**.
 6. Switch the Enable policy toggle control location at the footer from Report-only to **On**.
-7. Select Create to compile the policy rules across global network data centers.
+7. Select "Create" to compile the policy rules across the global network data centers.

 > <img width="950" height="423" alt="image" src="https://github.com/user-attachments/assets/664b11be-82e1-4115-b4a5-4a295fe7caf6" />